-- Neighs love cycle charging.
-The front neigh slayers charge a target and deal heavy damage.
-They are killed by the opponent, and then on the following turn they Neighs that died are returned to play at the rear of the formation.
-The front neighs (who were in the middle / rear last turn) then charge, leaving the rear neighs who can't take a combat action in safe positions to survive until next round.
-This "Cycling" repeats over as many turns as the Grymkin player finds it viable, letting a single unit of Neighs potentially gain a lot of value.
+- Slayers love cycle charging.
+The front Neigh Slayers charge a target and deal heavy damage.
+They are killed by the opponent, and then on the following turn the Slayers that died are returned to play at the rear of the formation.
+The front Slayers (who were in the middle / rear last turn) then charge, leaving the rear Slayers who can't take a combat action in safe positions to survive until next round.
+This cycling repeats over as many turns as the Grymkin player finds it viable, letting a single unit of Neighs Slayers potentially gain a lot of value.

-- It's easier to do with Two units of Neighs because its a neat set up on paper, but table state can be messy in reality.
-But it is a genuinely very effective strategy
+- It's theoretically easier to do with Two units of Neigh Slayers, but table state can be messy in reality

 - Old Witch 3 can amplify this strategy by offering the forward models Boundless Charge to give them a threat range boost, while protecting the rear models with her Windstorm.

-- They are a good answer to high def targets as they are unassisted the most accurate grymkin infantry unit.
+- They are your go to answer to high-DEF targets in Bump as they are the most accurate Grymkin infantry unit (before buffs).

-- Don't forget they can impact!
-It's only mat 6 pow 9 but that will still kill infantry models.
-It's worth noting the impact attack can be made much stronger
+- Don't forget they can make Impact Attakcs!
+It's only MAT 6 POW 9 but that will still kill infantry models.
+It's worth noting the impact attack can be made much stronger:

 - Fortune's Path arcana benefits the impact, making it MAT 7 POW 10